unibonn/htcondor-bonn/docs/_exercises/4_submit_many_jobs.md

 > :question: What is happening?
 Where do you expect to find files on your submit machine?

+> :exclamation: While the jobs are still running or idling in the queue, execute `condor_watch_q`.
+What does this tool show?

 ## Check out your results
 Ignoring any special rules, you basically win something if at least 3 numbers were guessed correctly.
 Did you win something?